howardosborne/locust_for_jmeter_users/adding_transactions.md

 ## adding transactions
 In some circumstances it makes sense to think about performance in terms of transactions which means capturing the elapsed time across several requests.

-To assist with this, there is a Transaction Manager in [plugins](./examples/plugins).
+To assist with this, there is a [Transaction Manager plugin](./examples/plugins).

-An full example is provided in [examples](./examples) There are two functions: start_transaction end_transaction
+An full example is provided in [examples](./examples)

+There are two functions:
+   start_transaction
+   end_transaction

 ```python
 #when starting a transaction save the id returned as a variable to be used to end the transaction